 Wrapping up our list, we decided to with a monitor that combines G-sync along with a higher refresh rate at a cheaper price.
 The Dell S2417DG accomplishes that but with one major caveat.
 That’s the screen size.
 If you can look past the 24″ size then you might appreciate the combination of G-sync, 1440p, and high refresh rate all in one place at a relatively affordable price.

 This 24″ monitor from Dell has a very understated look to it.
 It uses mostly black plastic all around and has a sturdy stand.
 Paired with slim bezels, the monitor looks sleek and would fit in any setup with ease.
-The overall build quality is solid and it has your standard height adjustment along with pivot, tilt and swivel movements.
+The overall build quality is solid and it has your standard height adjustment along with pivot, tilt, and swivel movements.

 Moving onto the fun part, the actual panel itself.
 The display is bright and colorful.
 The contrast isn’t anything impressive though.
 That is to be expected from a TN panel.
 Viewing angles are also poor.
 The monitor makes up for those complaints with its incredibly fast display.
-Low response times, almost zero input lag and the 165Hz refresh rate make this a very smooth monitor to game on.
+Low response times, almost zero input lag, and the 165Hz refresh rate make this a very smooth monitor to game on.
 Pair that with G-sync and we have a great monitor for the price.
-If you can look past the screen size, its a great value for the money.
+If you can look past the screen size, it’s a great value for the money.